Muhammad-Zeerak-Khan/Automatic-License-Plate-Recognition-using-YOLOv8/README.md

 ## Data

-The video I used in this tutorial can be downloaded [here](https://drive.google.com/file/d/1JbwLyqpFCXmftaJY1oap8Sa6KfjoWJta/view?usp=sharing).
+The video used in the tutorial can be downloaded [here](https://drive.google.com/file/d/1JbwLyqpFCXmftaJY1oap8Sa6KfjoWJta/view?usp=sharing).

 ## Model